Parmeggiani-Lab/elfin-ui/README.md

 ## TODO:

 ### Must-Haves
- * Export to Elfin Core format
+ * Export to elfin-solver format
+    * Goal: reduce work area for elfin.
+    * Deal with joints that collide with module: if COM equal, don’t complain and assume the module is meant to replace the joint => “occupied”.
+If not equal, ask/warn user.
+    * For any occupied joints, if the joint connects to more than one bridge then the occupant module shouldn’t be fully connected.
+If the module is, then elfin is not able to build around it so there must be a mistake(?)
+​
- * Import Elfin core output into scene
+ * Import elfin-solver output into scene

 ### Nice-to-Haves
  * Mirrored joining?
 Sounds complicated.
  * Confirm deletion caused by collision
     * Collision detection using single module 3D models are not very accurate (currently each module is shrunken to 85% before checking).

 ### Feasibility N/A
  * Select previous module upon module delete
  * Auto-seek extrusion
      * List all extrudable termini of the network that the selected module belongs to.
      * If there are hubs in the network there might be multiple heads.
 In this case ask the user to choose one.

 ### Once Blender gets an API upgrade
  * Hooking callback upon object deletion or entrance to scene
      * In v2.79 there are no callback hooks for object deletion/entrance.
      * Currently implemented using a watcher that checks the scene objects at 100ms intervals, which can be flacky under rare circumstances e.g. if the user uses a script to edit the scene at non-human speeds.
 For the most part this works, but is obviously not the best approach.
  * Hub symmetry enforcement
      * In v2.79, we're not able to create custom modifiers in Python.
      * Currently implemented using mirror-linking.

 ## FAQ:
 <b>1.
 What are networks?</b>